FoxDotBuild/Forth-Day-2017/PITCHME.md

 # Machine Language Example

-No pneumonics.
+Not (easily) human readable.
 Can be directly placed into memory without any changes.

 |Address |Instruction | Description |
 |--- |--- |---|